brittnc/quiz/README.md

 # Code Quiz

 ## -When user clicks "Start Quiz" a timer will begin and user will have 45 seconds to complete quiz.
-## -At the end of the quiz user can right click > inspect > console and view the console log of correct/incorrect for each question.
+## -At the end of the quiz user can right click > Inspect > Console and view the console log of correct/incorrect for each question.

 # Link to Launch Website
 [click here](https://brittnc.github.io/quiz/)